Home » Recipes » Course » Salads » Sesame Soba Noodle Salad (Gluten Free)

 Instructions

 1. Make the smacked cucumber.
 Chop the ends off the cucumber and lay it out on a flat surface.
 Using a rolling pin, whack the cucumber, moving up and down until it cracks.
 Slice in half lengthways, then scoop out the seeds and discard them.
 Slice into long strips, then dice into small cubes.
-Transfer to a mixing bowl along with 1 tablespoon of soy sauce,1.5 tablespoons of chilli oil, 2 tablespoons of rice vinegar and ½ teaspoon of salt.
+Transfer to a mixing bowl along with 1 tablespoon of soy sauce, 2 tablespoons of chilli oil, 2 tablespoons of rice vinegar and ½ teaspoon of salt.
 Using a microplane (or garlic press) grate or crush the garlic clove directly into the bowl.
 Mix the cucumber through the sauce and then set aside.

 2. Cook the noodles.
 Often soba noodles can be sticky or gummy once cooked.
 The trick to avoiding this is to rinse and squeeze them in a bowl of cold water after cooking.
-This removes the excess starch and will stop them sticking together.
-Get a pot of water over a high heat on the stove top and bring to the boil.
+This removes the excess starch and will stop them from sticking together.
+Get a pot of water over a high heat on the stovetop and bring to the boil.
 Cook the noodles according to the packet instructions (probably for 5 minutes).
 While they’re cooking, prepare a bowl of cold water.
 After 5 minutes, drain the noodles in a colander, then plunge into the cold water.
 With your hands, give them a good scrunch for 30 seconds, then drain again.
 Repeat the cold water squeezing one more time, then drain in the colander again and set aside for any excess water to drain out.

 Notes